ct-js/ct-js/app/data/ct.libs/supabase/docs/Usage.md

 ## How this catmod works

-This catmod doesn't add any extra functionality to supabase's javascript library, so you can read [supabase's docs](https://supabase.com/docs) and use all of their examples, but replace `supabase.example()` with `ct.supabase.example()`
+This catmod doesn't add any extra functionality to supabase's javascript library, so you can read [supabase's docs](https://supabase.com/docs) and use all of their examples.

 This catmod already "installs" and initalizes supabase, so in [supabase's javascript reference](https://supabase.com/docs/reference/javascript), you can skip the `Installing` and `Initalizing` sections.